CJY0208/react-activation/README.md

 `ClassComponent` works with `withActivation` decorator

-Use `componentDidActivate` and `componentWillUnactivate` to activate and cache two states
+Use `componentDidActivate` and `componentWillUnactivate` to correspond to the two states of "activate" and "unactivate" respectively.

 `FunctionComponent` uses the `useActivate` and `useUnactivate` hooks respectively